JuergenMang/f5-tls-decrypt/README.md

 # F5 Decrypt TLS

-This repository provides a script to creates a pre master-secret log file for Wireshark to decrypt TLS traffic.
-It works with all TLS versions even TLSv1.3 traffic could be decrypted easily.
+This repository provides a script that creates a pre master-secret log file for Wireshark to decrypt TLS traffic.
+It works with all TLS versions even TLSv1.3 traffic could be decrypted hassle-free.

 The `gensecrets-tls.pl` script extracts the tls session keys from a tcpdump written by the F5 sslprovider.
 Therefore the dump and the script must be executed on the f5 itself.

-The script handles any number of TLS flows and autodetecs the tls versions.
+- The script handles any number of TLS flows and autodetecs the tls versions.
 - The dump must include the complete tls handshakes.
 - The gensecrets-tls.pl works only with F5 v15 or above (special tcpdump version).